 A good homemade vegan burger shouldn't be a subpar beef replacement; it should allow you to really taste the vegetables, grains, and other ingredients that make it up.
 This burger fits the bill thanks to a long list of components: beans, barley, nuts, and lots of veggies.
 Not only is the patty tasty enough for vegans and omnivores alike, it also cooks just like ground beef.

 Really Awesome Black Bean Burgers

 This black bean burger gets a meaty texture from partially dehydrated black beans, chopped cashews, and panko bread crumbs, and a Southwestern flavor from sautéed onions, garlic, and Poblano peppers.
 It's a vegetarian recipe, but not a vegan one—we use egg as a binder, plus mayo and Cotija or feta cheese for extra moisture.

 Most salmon burgers are dry and lacking in flavor, but not these.
 They're juicy and crisp, with a medium-rare interior that could go toe-to-toe with the best beef hamburger out there.
 The key is eliminating breading and other binders from the burger mixture altogether; instead, we coat the patties in panko, which gives them a lightly crunchy exterior while protecting the delicate fish inside.

 Mini Pineapple-Teriyaki-Glazed Salmon Burgers With Avocado

-If you're hosting a big group for your cookout, these little salmon burgers make the perfect snack.
+These little salmon burgers will make the perfect snack-size option at your cookout.
 The moist salmon patties are glazed with a pineapple-infused homemade teriyaki sauce, then stacked high with seared fresh pineapple, lightly mashed avocado, and peppery watercress.